 David Graves has been writing a variety of musical works since the 1970s, including jazz, pop, electronic and “neoclassical” pieces for film, theater, studio, concert hall, and outdoor installations.
 He studied at the San Francisco Conservatory of Music, City College of San Francisco and the University of Nebraska.
 David was a resident with the Lucid Art Foundation in 2019, the Berkeley Symphony for the 2008-2009 seasons and the Djerassi Resident Artist Program in 2003 and 2005.
 His large-scale ambient works have been installed in a redwood canyon (tree/sigh), The LAB (deciduous), Soundwave’s renowned AudioBus (Human Street Textures), and urban garden spaces (Fog & Expectations).

 He served on the Board of the San Francisco Composers Chamber Orchestra for several seasons and had multiple pieces performed by that ensemble as well as the Irregular Resolutions composer collective.
-He assisted with several seasons of San Francisco’s Soundwave Festival (including technical support, curation and grant writing); during that time, he performed innovative multimedia pieces as a part of the festival.
+He assisted with four seasons of San Francisco’s biennial Soundwave Festival (including technical support, curation and grant writing); during that time, he performed innovative multimedia pieces as a part of the festival.

 David has also released albums with the prog-rock group ScienceNV, recorded several albums of pop vocal tunes, and received grants from the American Composers Forum and Meet the Composer.
 He was sound designer for productions at the Aurora and Shotgun Theaters in Berkeley.
 David is half of the AmbientBlack duo and creates soundscapes such as the California Academy of Sciences’ featurette Alien Worlds.

 Photo courtesy T.C.
 Moore and the Lucid Art Foundation